 Stop Schüsselkorb: routes 4, 6, 8, 24 and 25

 The citizens of Bremen are especially proud of their City Hall, which is more than 600 years old.
-The UNESCO World Heritage Committee confirmed its uniqueness in 2004.
+Together with the Roland statue, the guardian of market freedom, the ensemble was added to the UNESCO World Heritage List in 2004.
 Exciting stories and beautiful sagas surround the impressive building and venerable traditions continue here to this day.
 The Upper Hall and the Banquet Hall host state receptions, the oldest masonic dinner in the world, as well as musical events and much more.
 During a guided tour, you will visit the Upper Hall and the Banquet Hall and take a look at the Golden Chamber.
 You can find more information at: www.welterbe.bremen.de.

 You can get to Bremerhaven on Regio-S-Bahn route RS 2, RegionalExpress routes RE 8 and RE 9 RegionalBahn route RB 33.